 Secret Lust (Echinacea Secret Lust) belies its common name of "coneflower."
 Rather than displaying a cone at the flower's center, it sports a puffy "hairdo."
 Gardeners who pay attention to detail will also notice that the flower changes color twice during its course of development.
 The plant grows about three feet tall.

 Secret Lust is listed for zones 3 to 8.
 Grow it in full sun and well-drained soil.Continue to 5 of 14 below.

 05 of 14

-Northern pitcher plants (Sarracenia purpurea subsp. purpurea) are carnivores native to cold climates.
-They are fun plants to grow because you'll be fascinated by the way the flower starts out as a tight ball, then unfurls as it develops.
+Everyone knows the carnivorous Venus fly trap, but Northern pitcher plants (Sarracenia purpurea subsp. purpurea) are carnivores native to colder climates.
+They are fun plants to grow because you'll be fascinated by the way the flower starts as a tight ball, then unfurls as it develops.
 The namesake "pitchers" are modified leaves that will also charm gardeners.

 Other genera have even more unique pitchers, such as tropical pitcher plants (Nepenthes), which produce pitchers that look like the powder horns carried by American pioneers.